A fair proportion of our call outs for "poor picture" are not caused by the aerial

 Unscrew the plate from the wall and check if you have a bit of slack in the Co-

 If you plan to recable your aerial yourself, a typical cable run from the chimney is about 15 m.
-One should always buy a little more than is required because few things are more frustrating than completing the job only to discover you`re short of cable !
+One should always buy a little more than is required because few things are more frustrating than completing the job only to discover you`re short of cable (which is why our installation kits are actually supplied with 20m ! ).

 Reasonable life ?